larsson-lab/SEISMIC/README.md

 - `varnuc`: variant nucleotide
 - `sampleID`: patient ID

-A file with background trinucleotide frequencies in the regions covered by the mutations is required.
+A file with background trinucleotide frequencies (both strands) in the part of the genome covered by the mutations is required.
 Files suitable for whole-exome and whole-genome mutations are available in the data directory.

 A file with region definitions for the regions to be analysed is required.
 The files used for gene CDSs, promoters, and introns in the paper are available in the data directory.